Not sure what your future will hold? Take dual enrollment courses at a reduced cost and prepare for whatever comes next.

 Students wondering where their future might take them may enroll in dual enrollment courses.
-These courses help students gain college credit in a variety of general education subjects while still in high school.
-Students, and parents, are encouraged to work with a Penn Highlands’ advisor to help explore course offerings and to select courses that meet their goals.
-Advisors can help students explore how courses can be used toward the completion of a Penn Highlands’ degree program or to help determine how courses may support a four-year degree at another institution.
+These courses, taken at their high school, help students gain college credit in a variety of general education subjects.
+Students, and parents, are encouraged to work with a Penn Highlands advisor to help explore course offerings and to select courses that meet their goals.
+Advisors can help students explore how courses can be used toward the completion of a Penn Highlands degree program or to help determine how courses may support a four-year degree at another institution.
+(A maximum of 21 credits can be taken as part of the dual enrollment/ACE pathway.)

-- Students must complete an online application for the ACE Pathway.
-Applications are required for first-time students and for students who have not enrolled in Penn Highlands classes for more than one year.
-Once the student applies, user/login credentials will be provided for the student to access the online registration system.
+- Students must complete an online application first.
+Applications are required for first-time students who have not previously enrolled in the Penn Highlands Dual Enrollment Accelerated College Education program.

 - Students must be approved by their high school guidance staff to take the course.